bmccutchanjr/snippets/README.md

 I wrote snippets to use with HTML files, but it ought to work with other kinds of files as well.

+There are three components to snippets.

+One or more files of HTML code to be merged.

+A <snippet> tag must be added to one or more files.
+The <snippet> tag identifies the file name of the module to import.

+Your server (actually your server's routes) must execute the snippets() function.
+Because no complete HTML file exists for your routes to serve, the routes must use .write() to serve the HTML to the client.

+Althernatively, you can use snippets to build finalized HTML files.
+In this case, your server <u>will</u> be returning a file to the client and doesn't need to call snippets().
+It doesn't need to require the snippets module, either.